 With rigorous economic research and practical policy solutions, we focus on the issues and institutions that are critical to global development.
 Explore our core themes and topics to learn more about our work.

 In timely and incisive analysis, our experts parse the latest development news and devise practical solutions to new and emerging challenges.
 Our events convene the top thinkers and doers in global development.

-Mayra Buvinic, an internationally recognized expert on gender and development and social development, is a Senior Fellow both at the Center for Global Development and the United Nations Foundation.
+Mayra Buvinic, an internationally recognized expert on gender and development and social development, is a senior fellow emeritus at the Center for Global Development and a senior fellow at the United Nations Foundation.
 Previously, she was Director for Gender and Development at the World Bank.
 She also worked at the Inter-American Development Bank (IDB) where she headed the Social Development Division and was founding member and President of the International Center for Research on Women.
 She has a PhD in Social Psychology from the University of Wisconsin-Madison.

 A study of women and men business owners in East Java offers a unique opportunity to analyze characteristics of entrepreneurs and their businesses by gender for a country where such systematic data are scarce.
 The study is one of two randomized controlled trials launched in 2015 to assess the power of mobile savings and training for women entrepreneurs.
 This report details baseline results from the Indonesia trial, still under way, which is testing whether providing financial literacy training for women who are potential bank clients and varying financial incentives to bank agents promoting a new mobile savings product make a difference in increasing entrepreneurs’ uptake of formal savings and in improving economic outcomes.
 Short-term results of the other trial, in Tanzania, were reported in the first report in this series.